aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 }
 ```

 Notice that we're using `compileOnly` instead of `implementation`, since the app already contains it.
-You could use `implementation` instead, if it's a new dependency, or you prefer not to rely on whatever the main app has (at the expensive of app size).
+You could use `implementation` instead, if it's a new dependency, or you prefer not to rely on whatever the main app has (at the expense of app size).

 ### Core stubs and libraries